 Several factors can have an effect on our metabolic health, but one of the strongest tools we have is aiming to maintain stable blood sugar.
 That means keeping average and fasting glucose levels in an optimal range, minimizing post-meal glucose spikes, optimizing insulin sensitivity, and exhibiting flexibility in utilizing different energy sources—including stored fat and glucose—for fuel.

-The beauty of striving for improved metabolic fitness is that it is in our control.
-Where we fall along the spectrum of metabolic health has largely to do with our dietary and lifestyle choices, and as such, is dependent on making consistent, well-informed decisions.
+The beauty of striving for improved metabolic health is that it is in our control.
+Where we fall along the spectrum of metabolic health has largely to do with our dietary and lifestyle choices and is dependent on making consistent, well-informed decisions.

 Naturally occurring sugars in their whole food form, like sugars in fresh fruit, are generally going to have less of an effect on glucose levels, as they will be surrounded by unprocessed fibers and other nutrients, making them slower to be digested.

 “Short bursts of activity multiple times per day lowers glucose more than one big chunk of exercise once a day.”

 Generally speaking, any food in its unrefined form will cause less of a glucose spike.
 In studies that have compared eating the same caloric amount of whole grains (least processed), coarse flour (more processed), and fine flour (most processed), they have found a linear increase in glucose and insulin elevation as the grain becomes more processed.